 - Housing Anywhere: English language platform for furnished rooms/apartments

-- Immer Zuhause (DE): Furnished apartments in Dortmund
+- Immer Zuhause (only in German): Furnished apartments in Dortmund

-- Dortmund Zentral (DE): Furnished accomodation in Dortmund
+- Dortmund Zentral (only in German): Furnished accomodation in Dortmund

 - Citywo: Furnished apartments in Dortmund (short term)

-- Zwischenmiete (DE): Apartments and rooms for temporary rent
+- Zwischenmiete (only in German): Apartments and rooms for temporary rent

 - AStA TU Dortmund